Shruti733/School_District_Analysis/README.md

     By looking at the below image, we can see that there are changes observed only in the **$631-645** bin row in the summary.
     The changes are outlined below:
     - Average Math Scores and correspondingly `% Passing Math` have slightly decreased.
-    - Average Reading Scores and correspondingly `% Passing Reading` have slightly increased.
+    - Average Reading Scores have slightly increased whereas `% Passing Reading` has slightly decreased.
     - `% Overall Passing` has also slightly decreased.

     ![spending_summary](Image_analysis/spending_summary.png)